Florence Center: Architecture (B.Arch)

-The Syracuse Florence architecture program is designed for students enrolled in a professional architecture program, either at Syracuse University or another school.
+The Syracuse Florence architecture program is designed for students enrolled in a professional architecture program.
 The program consists of a 6-credit drawing studio (ARC 407 or ARC 408), a 3-credit survey course (ARC 571, which includes site visits throughout the region), and an Italian language course.
 Architecture students may choose to enroll in an additional elective from a variety of courses at the Syracuse Center.

 - Minimum GPA: 2.5